Gaming’s Big Three Come Together to Talk Safer Gaming Commitment

 The gaming community can be equally wonderful and vile.
 Like any larger fandom, there are bright spots and there are dark, dark corners.
 A few days ago, in fact, me and a few random players on Halo: The Master Chief Collection were walking a newcomer through the ropes of the game.
 We didn’t ask his age, but he sounded younger, possibly a new player.
 He thanked us when we all stopped playing for the extra help and it was a really good moment for all of us.

 As the shared statement says, “Protecting players can be challenging in a digitally and often instantaneously connected world.”
 The effort, no matter the actual practicality of stopping all negative interactions online, must persist.
 It’s great to see these companies taking an official approach to combating these issues.
 Hopefully, this leads to more oversight and responsiveness to negative experiences in the gaming community.
+For more gaming news, check out our post on the Halo Infinite Fall 2021 Release.

 Featured Image Credit: Xbox Wire